-CDI multimeter (or equal) with DVA adapter (CDI 511-9773) Pi Ammeter Adapter (CDI 511-9772) Pi

-Piercing probes (CDI 511-9770) Battery Load bank
+CDI Multimeter with DVA adapter (CDI 511-9773NL) Ammeter Adapter (CDI 511-9772) Piercing probes (CDI 511-9770) Battery Load bank

-- 1. Check the voltage on the Purple wire while the engine is running, you should see the same voltage as the battery. - 2.
-With all wires connected and the engine running at approximately 1500 RPM, check the DVA voltage from each Yellow wire to engine ground.
-The two readings should be within 2 volts of each other (i.e. if one is reading 20 volts, the other should read between 18 and 22 volts).
-If the readings are not equal, go to step 5.
-If they are equal, go to step 4. - 3.
-Check the DVA voltage from the Yellow wires to the Red wire going to the solenoid.
+- 1. Check the purple wire for voltage while the engine is running.
+You should see the same voltage as the battery. - 2.
+With all wires connected and the engine running at approximately 1500 RPM, check the DVA voltage from each yellow wire to engine ground.
+The two readings have to be within 2 volts of each other (i.e. if one is reading 20 volts, the other has to read between 18 and 22 volts).
+If the readings are not equal, go to step 4.
+If they are equal, go to step 3. - 3.
+Check the DVA voltage from the yellow wires to the red wire going to the solenoid.
 The two readings must be within 2 volts of each other.
-If the readings are unequal, go to step 4.
-If they are equal on this step and step 2, the rectifier (or rectifier/regulator) and battery charging portion of the stator are OK. - 4.
+If the readings are unequal, replace the rectifier/regulator.
+If they are equal on this step and step 1, the rectifier (or rectifier/regulator) and battery charging portion of the stator are OK. - 4.
 If the readings are unequal, mark across the connection between the stator and rectifier on the low side.
 Turn the engine off and swap the stator leads.
 Crank the engine up and retest.
 The component that has the marked wire with the low reading is bad. - 5.
-At 800-1000 RPM, check output on the Grey wire, reading should be at least 8 volts with a DVA meter.
-A low reading usually indicates a bad regulator/rectifier or Tachometer if the system is charging the battery. - 6.
-Try another Tachometer connected at the engine.
-If the test Tachometer works at the engine, connect it at the dash.
-If it works at both locations, replace the Tachometer in the dash.
-If the test Tachometer does not work at the engine, replace the regulator/rectifier.
+At 800-1000 RPM, check output on the gray wire, reading should be at least 8 volts with a DVA meter.
+A low reading usually indicates a bad regulator if the system is charging the battery.